Nesterov Acceleration of Alternating Least Squares for Canonical Tensor Decomposition: Momentum Step Size Selection and Restart Mechanisms: Numerical Tests

 The claus dataset is a 5$\times$201$\times$61 tensor consisting of fluorescence measurements of 5 samples containing 3 amino acids, taken for 201 emission wavelengths and 61 excitation wavelengths.
-Each amino acid corresponds to a rank-one component \cite{andersen2003practical}.
+Each amino acid corresponds to a rank-one component\cite{andersen2003practical}.
 We perform a rank-3 CP decomposition for claus.
-Fig.\ \ref{fig:claus} shows gradient norm convergence for one test run, and a $\tau$-plot for 60 runs with different random initial guesses and convergence tolerance $tol=10^{-7}\,\|\nabla f(x_0)\|\approx0.1567$.
-For this medium-conditioned problem (see discussion below), substantial acceleration of ALS can be obtained if high accuracy is required, and Nesterov-ALS-RF-SG performs as well as the best existing methods, but it is much easier to implement.
+Fig.\ \ref{fig:claus} shows gradient norm convergence for one test run, and a $\tau$-plot for 60 runs with different random initial guesses and convergence tolerances $tol=10^{-7}\,\|\nabla f(x_0)\|$ (high accuracy, middle panel) and $tol=10^{-4}\,\|\nabla f(x_0)\|$ (low accuracy, bottom panel).
+For this medium-conditioned problem, substantial acceleration of ALS can be obtained if high accuracy is desired, and Nesterov-ALS-RF-SG performs as well as the best methods we compare with, but it is much easier to implement.
+For low accuracy, ALS is more competitive, but Nesterov-ALS-RF-SG still outperforms it.

-\subsection{The Gas3 dataset and results.}
+\subsection{The Gas3 Dataset and Results.}

 Gas3 is relatively large and has multiway structure.
-It is a 71$\times$1000$\times$900 tensor consisting of readings from 71 chemical sensors used for tracking hazardous gases over 1000 time steps \cite{vergara2013performance}.
+It is a 71$\times$1000$\times$900 tensor consisting of readings from 71 chemical sensors used for tracking hazardous gases over 1000 time steps\cite{vergara2013performance}.
 There were three gases, and 300 experiments were performed for each gas, varying fan speed and room temperature.
 We perform a rank-5 CP decomposition for Gas3.

+Fig.\ \ref{fig:gas3} shows gradient norm convergence for one typical test run, and a $\tau$-plot for 20 runs with different random initial guesses and convergence tolerance $tol=10^{-7}\,\|\nabla f(x_0)\|$ (high accuracy, middle panel) and $tol=10^{-4}\,\|\nabla f(x_0)$ (low accuracy, bottom panel).